It's the Same, Now It Sucks

 - The first Mega Man Star Force game was given a low rating by IGN simply because it felt too much like Battle Network (and yet the fanbase feels it isn't enough like it...).
 The series in general tend to get flak for changing very few things from sequel to sequel (though Mega Man X 7 proved why that's a good thing).

 - Well, later NES Mega Man games were a victim of this too.
-Until 9 and 10 where everyone immediately begun to dry-hump them for being NES-like.
+Until 9 where everyone immediately begun to dry-hump them for being NES-like, then criticized 10 because it was just like 9.

 - Fire Emblem: Shadow Dragon appears to be getting this from the general fandom.
 People say that this is a "step backward" because the latest entries were in 3D, had a rescuing system, skills, and many, many more aspects that made the game more complex.
 Intelligent Systems said this was a remake and it looks more like a port.